carpentries-incubator/julia-novice/_episodes/02-REPL.md

 > Use the shell mode to start nano and save your first `.jl` file {: .challenge}

-Finally there is the package mode that is ~~enetered~~ entered with <kbd>]</kbd> which is used for package management, which will be covered later on.
+Finally there is the package mode that is entered with <kbd>]</kbd> which is used for package management, which will be covered later on.

 {% include links.md %}